Solar rebates and incentives in Queensland

 How much will the scheme save me in QLD?

-The federal solar rebate in Queensland can reduce the cost of your solar panels by up to a third.
+The federal solar rebate in Queensland can reduce the cost of your solar panels by up to a one quarter.

 The exact amount you’ll receive depends on three factors: